 Speed up your Summer countdown by visiting the best Sydney rooftop bars on offer!

-Summer is almost here.
-You can see it in the sky.
-You can smell it in the breeze.
-You can feel the warmth on your skin.
-Why wait two months, when you can prepare to taste summer’s sweetness from now?
 Rooftop bars are becoming the most trendy, happening outings for Sydneysiders.
 Following in the footsteps of cosmopolitan cities like New York and Singapore.
-With the Summer-gods blessing our climate, Sydneysiders gravitate toward open areas with sunshine exposure.
+With the Summer-gods blessing our climate, Sydneysiders gravitate toward open areas with plenty of sunshine.
 We also love getting our drink on.
 So, we’ve created the ultimate Sydney rooftop bars checklist that should last you from now until the end of summer.
 We challenge you to attend them all!

 The heritage listed Hotel Palisade has been standing since 1912.
 Though, its newly renovated star-on-top of the Christmas tree, Henry Deane, is a rooftop bar that oozes modern sophistication.
 It’s a comfortable cocktail lounge, decorated with cosmopolitan charm and provides 360 degree views of the city from the Harbour Bridge to Barangaroo and beyond.
 Food and drinks are all available in their finest forms from freshly shucked oysters and grilled lamb cutlets to bowls of mussels.
 We love the cocktails at Hotel Palisade particularly their Spiced Negroni and the Governors Gimlet made with Beefeater gin, celery liqueur, lime juice & bitters.
 For more info read our full review on Hotel Palisade here.